Breaking the Trend: How to Avoid Cherry-Picked Signals: Theory from

-Through variogram measurements on the Dow Jones Index, they estimated that $\lambda=0.01$ and $\beta_0=0.1$ (Fig.\ref{fig:variogram}).
+Through variogram measurements on the Dow Jones Index, {\clrr as autocorrelation analysis was found to be excessively noisy}, \cite{Grebenkov} estimated that $\lambda=0.01$ and $\beta_0=0.1$ (Fig.\ref{fig:variogram}). {\clrr This approach also avoids relying on likelihood-based estimation, whose performance may deteriorate under model misspecification}.
 The fit appears suspiciously perfect, considering the expectation of multiple time scales with long memory among investors {as well as the potential presence of mean-reversion patterns at longer horizons that are not captured}.
 Additionally, the result is not entirely convincing, as the 100-year period may be heterogeneous, and the fit is less accurate at shorter time scales, where measurements should, in principle, be less noisy.
 Another drawback is that the fit may be specific to the Dow Jones Index, the only index with such a long history.
 To say it in another way, we can suspect the presence of two distinct time scales, as the fit is not perfect for time scales shorter than 100 days.
 Another possible explanation is that the autocorrelation may not have been consistent over such a long period.

 \cite{Grebenkov} solved the correct theoretical optimization problem—maximizing the Sharpe ratio at the portfolio level while ensuring that positions remain linearly dependent on signals when assuming that returns are well described by Eq. \eqref{eq:autoco}. {They considered only the one-dimensional case, but later, \cite{Grebenkov15} and \cite{Valeyre} extended the analysis to the multi-dimensional setting.}